Click here to listen to a reading of this blog:

-I wanted to share a photo of my new T-Shirt with you because it means something significant to me and my recovered health, and I thought fellow hypothyroid patients would understand why.
+So, I wanted to share a photo of this new T-Shirt that holds significant meaning to me and my recovered health.
+I figured that fellow thyroid patients would understand why.

 Scrolling through Facebook one evening, I stumbled across an image of one of my favourite old quotes from the Disney film ‘Finding Nemo’.